delta10/dns-resolution-operator/README.md

 ## Roadmap

 Plans for the future:
-- Create a CoreDNS plugin to completely get rid of instability
-- Add a method to directly create NetworkPolicies instead of IPMaps
+- Create a custom resource to have more control over the resulting NetworkPolicy, similar to [FQDNNetworkPolicies](https://github.com/GoogleCloudPlatform/gke-fqdnnetworkpolicies-golang).
 - Create a custom reconciliation queue for a specific combinations of IPMap, DNS server and domain.
 This will greatly reduce the number of lookups.